Welcome

 Key Term: start-up loss relief

-A relief allowing trading losses in the first four tax years to be set against total income of the current and previous three tax years.
+A relief allowing trading losses in the first four tax years to be set against total income of the current and previous three tax years, with carry-back using later years first.

 Conditions for Start-Up Loss Relief